-If school cannot open due to severe weather it will be announced on Moray Firth Radio from around 8.00am.
+If school cannot open due to severe weather, loss of power etc. it will be announced on Moray Firth Radio from around 8.00am.
 Notifications are also made on the Highland Council website and the school's severe weather phone line (see information below).
-Seesaw will also be updated.